Engee documentation

 Dependencies

-To use this parameter, set the parameters Number of inlets to 5 or 6.
+To use this parameter, set for the parameter Number of inlets meaning 5 or 6.

 Program usage name